John Cyril Porte: War service

 17 May 1916 Flight Lieutenant M. J. Day successfully flew the Baby launch craft over Harwich in its one and only trial flight, and, although on this occasion the parasite was successfully released, the scheme was abandoned as impractical for North Sea conditions.

 Several hundred seaplanes of Porte's design were built for war-time patrolling of the east coast of England, for naval reconnaissance around the Mediterranean Sea, and were even sold to the US for coast patrols.
-Armed with torpedoes and depth charges they could attack ships and U-boats.
+Armed with torpedoes and depth charges, they could attack ships and U-boats.
 A measure of the success of Porte's work is that the Curtiss Aeroplane and Motor Company manufactured the F.5 as the F5L and Aeromarine 75.

-Acutely aware of the flying boat's limitations, Porte pioneered the use of a small towing lighter with a planing hull to increase their effective range.
+Acutely aware of the flying boat's limitations, Porte pioneered the use of a small towing lighter with a planing hull to increase its effective range.
 The lighter was designed to be "trimmed down" with water ballast to enable the flying boat to taxi up on to the deck.
 Once the flying boat was in place, it was picked up by a destroyer and towed to the release area at 30 kts.
 The aircraft was then recovered.

-Porte extended this technique for Colonel Samson, Officer commanding of RNAS Great Yarmouth.
-A thirty-foot deck was added to the seaplane lighter with a Sopwith Camel single seat fighter held down with a quick release system.
+Porte extended this technique for Colonel Samson, Officer commanding RNAS Great Yarmouth.
+A thirty-foot deck was added to the seaplane lighter with a Sopwith Camel single-seat fighter held down with a quick release system.
 The first trial with Samson as pilot failed; at the moment of release, the aircraft lifted off at the wrong angle and stalled into the sea.
-Despite the set back both Samson and Porte were convinced the scheme would work so a lighter pilot was selected.
+Despite the setback, both Samson and Porte were convinced the scheme would work, so a lighter pilot was selected.
 On 11 August 1918 Lieutenant S. D. Culley took off successfully from lighter H5 towed by HMS Redout.
 Culley intercepted and destroyed Zeppellin L 53 at the peak of the fighter's ceiling, rendezvoused with the destroyer and ditched his aircraft alongside the lighter.
 Restored seaplane lighter H21, built 1918 is held in the Fleet Air Arm Museum collection.

 During Porte's tenure at Felixstowe, due to the reorganisation of the different aerial services, he received various naval, RNAS and Royal Air Force ranks, and was known variously as lieutenant commander, wing commander and lieutenant colonel.
 He was pensioned with the rank of colonel.

 Porte was also President of the RNAS Felixstowe Sports Committee.